kilowhat/kilowhat.net/flarum-extensions-audit.md

 The fix is only available for beta 15.

 This version can only be installed on Flarum beta 15.
-It will automatically install when you upgrade to Flarum beta 15 by following the official release guide.
+It will be automatically installed when you upgrade to Flarum beta 15 by following the official release guide.

 ### Version 1.3.0 - October 20, 2020